brettpetch/MIT-2155/_posts/2020-01-21-youve-got-the-power.md

 - Lulz culture: 4chan and Reddit as sites where ironic / non-ironic memes spread
 - Rejection of "political correctness" feeds into right-wing reactionism
 - Fuchs: soccer hooliganism also rise of the "alt-right"

+## Manuel Castells
+The main takeaway is that he worked for communications-based methodology.
+He used computational metaphors, etc. More of a communications than cultural studies kind of guy.
+One of the things that Fuchs quoted is outlined below on [In Power]
+- Spanish sociologist
+- 1942 -
+- Research focus on life in "network society"
+- Outlined in *Information Age* trilogy (1996-98) and *Communication Power* (2009)

+### On Power:
+>"The relational capacity that enables a social actor to influence asymmetrically the decisions of other social actor(s) in ways that favour the empowered actor's will, interets, and values"
+- (Fuchs 88)

+You have one actor that is imposing their will on the actions of others.
+Influenced by Weber (Max).
+Foucault, as Fuchs writes in the chapter -> constructive discursivity.
+The soverign power, an example being the state.
+Wants to go back to Network Society -> one of the things that came out of the information age, used the emergence of the modern internet... new networks emerging, leading to better stuff.
+Fuchs would say: "no, 25 years later nothing has really changed".
+Is this what marx would call "Late Stage Capitalism" -- no not necessarily.

+## Anthony Giddens
+Influencial economist, Fuchs uses to address problems about reading from Fuchs.
+- British sociologist, policymaker
+- 1938-
+- Cambridge; London School of Economics...

+### On Power
+In Fuch's discussion, he writes that the implications become recursive.
+If power is about changing things, it means that we can make changes if they need to be made.
+There is not fixed heiarchy.
+Things can be changed, recreated constantly.
+The implication of this is that power itself can be changed.
+Power can function in more than one way.
+Power is inherrantly asymmetrical, where one person may not have more power than someone else.
+We can think of power as something that is shared, balanced, or distributed.
+Castells dismisses these ideas of distributed power, IE: "we've always had oppression, so there will always be oppression".
+Example of symmetry: friendship - you do not have power over the other person.
+- For giddens, power is
+>"A transformitive capacity, the capability ot intervene in a given set of events so as in some way to alter them"
+- Giddens

+- Social activities are recursive - they recreate themselves constantly.
+- Ergo, nature of power also changeable -- pontential to be symmetric or asymmetric.

+## Power as Dialectic
+- Fuchs stresses the dialectic theory of communication power
+- Different levels constantly acting and reacting with each other.
+- Structures of power can be economic, political, or cultural.
+(see pg.
+81 in text)